-How Do I Know if My Tires Need to be Balanced?
+How Do I Know If My Tires Need to Be Balanced?

-Imbalanced tires can wobble or hop up and down, which causes vibration.
-If a front tire isn’t properly balanced you’ll likely feel vibration in the steering wheel.
-If the problem is in the rear the tremor will be noticeable in the seat or floor.
+Imbalanced tires can wobble or hop up and down, causing vibration.
+If a front tire isn’t properly balanced, you’ll likely feel vibration in the steering wheel.
+If the problem is in the rear, you’ll feel shaking in the seat or floor.

 How Do Wheels Get Out of Balance?